-Every quarter hour, the two-ton Steam Clock shows off a bit, whistling and shooting steam from its five whistles in version of the Westminster Chime.
+Every quarter hour, the two-ton Steam Clock shows off a bit, whistling and shooting steam from its five whistles in its version of the Westminster Chime.
 On the hour it marks each hour with a toot from each whistle.

-There are six other working "Steam" Clocks in the world, the lesson was learned though only the whistles are steam and the clockworks are electric.
+There are six other working "Steam" Clocks in the world.
+The lesson was learned, though – only the whistles are steam and the clockworks are electric.